 Basically, you have two choices:

-- Keep your existing site and add a WordPress-driven blog.
-Your WordPress blog will then be expertly configured and used to drive traffic to your main site.
+- Keep your existing web site and add a WordPress blog.
+Your WordPress blog will then be expertly configured and used to drive traffic to your main website.

-If you choose to keep your existing website and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your blog’s settings and customize the design and style of your existing website using a suitable WP theme.
+If you choose to keep your existing site and add a WordPress-powered blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and webhosting, but allows you to fully configure your blog’s settings and customize the look and feel of your existing web site using a suitable theme.

-To use WordPress for your main website, install the software in the “root” folder of your domain name (i.e. www.mydomainname.com).
+To use WordPress as your main site, install the software in the “root” folder of your domain (i.e. http://www.mydomainname.com).

-If you already have a website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you like).
+If you already have an existing website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder anything you want).

-If you already have an existing website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.
+If you have a site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.

 - mydomainname.com – goes to your existing website

-- myotherdomain.com – goes to your WordPress site
+- myotherdomain.com – goes to your WordPress blog

-Once you have set up your WordPress site, the next step is to configure it.
-This step is explained in the next article in the series.
+Once you have set up your WordPress site, the next step is to configure its internal settings.
+This step is addressed in the next article in the series.

 To read the rest of this article, click here:

-This tutorial is part of a comprehensive tutorial series designed to help website owners learn how to grow their business online and drive traffic organically using a WordPress website or blog and proven marketing strategies that are easy to implement.
+This tutorial is part of an tutorial series designed to help small business owners learn how to grow their business online and drive traffic organically using a WordPress-driven website or blog and proven web marketing methods.

-Get Notified When New WordPress Tutorials Get Published – Subscribe Using The Form Below!
+Subscribe To Our Site And Get Notified When New WordPress Tutorials Get Published!